About Southeast Institute

 Over the years, Southeast Institute has earned respect and recognition for its excellence of training and for its continued commitment to developing effective models for individual and social change.

 The Southeast Institute for Group and Family Therapy is a postgraduate educational institute offering training for mental health professionals in individual, group, couple, and family psychotherapy.
 We offer weekend and week-long workshops as well as on-going training programs.
 The primary approach we use is Redecision Therapy which is an integration of Transactional Analysis and Gestalt Therapy.
-We also teach play therapy as well as an integrated approach to Couples Therapy and Family Therapy, Body Centered Psychotherapy, Hypnotherapy, Transactional Analysis, Gestalt, Object Relations, Personality Adaptations and Energy Psychology.
+We also teach an integrated approach to Couples Therapy and Family Therapy, Body Centered Psychotherapy, Transactional Analysis, Gestalt, Object Relations, Personality Adaptations and Energy Psychology.

 Our Board and Team